Physical-chemical wastewater treatment plant design

-At Condorchem Envitech we design the latest-generation physical-chemical depurators, adapted to the various needs of each client based on the quantity and composition of the wastewater to be treated.
+At Condorchem Envitech, we design and install state-of-the-art plants for the physicochemical treatment of wastewater that are tailored to the specific needs and objectives of each client, taking into consideration parameters such as the volume and composition of the wastewater to be treated.

 Depending on the production of effluents, the most appropriate option may vary from a compact purifier prepared to work intermittently, a continuous treatment plant or a purifier that works sequentially (SBR).